Thank you for standing proud in 2020

-Gary Don Thomas is running for State Representative, District 62, against Reggie Smith, because “I want a better quality life for all of us in District 62.
+Gary Don Thomas ran for State Representative, District 62, against Reggie Smith, because “I want a better quality life for all of us in District 62.
 I believe rural counties like Grayson, Fannin and Delta deserve to get some of their tax money returned.
 In meaningful things like healthcare and education.
 Unlike our current representative, I’m not restricted by party ideology or agenda.
 I will work with everyone, and I’m free to help fix what matters most to you…”

 District 62 covers Grayson, Fannin, and Delta counties.